 b.
 All the firstborn males, according to the number of names: However, there were 22,273 firstborn sons in Israel; and there were only 22,000 Levite males (Numbers 3:39).
 There were more firstborn sons than Levite males.
 The extra 273 firstborn sons were assigned a value in money (five shekels for each one individually), and the money was given to the tabernacle.
 This amounted to one thousand three hundred and sixty-five shekels of what God called redemption money.

 i.
 The number of firstborn sons is low if accounted for all the nation; it would mean that only one in 27 sons were firstborns – an unlikely percentage.
 It is more probable that the 22,273 firstborn sons were those born in the thirteen months since their departure from Egypt.

 ii.
 “The price for the redemption of the excess firstborn of the Israelites was five shekels, or about 2.1 ounces of silver per person according to the twenty-gerah sanctuary shekel.”
 (Cole)

 iii.
 “Five shekels apiece was the price to be paid for the redemption of a first-born a month old, Numbers 18:15-16; but this money, though paid for these 273 persons, was probably paid out of the common stock of all.”
 (Poole)

 iv.
-The Levites were redeemed with a silver shekel, but under the New Covenant the believer is redeemed with something far more costly and precious: the blood of Jesus Christ, as a lamb without blemish (1 Peter 1:18-19).
+The firstborn of Israel were redeemed with a silver shekel, but under the new covenant the believer is redeemed with something far more costly and precious: the blood of Jesus Christ, as a lamb without blemish (1 Peter 1:18-19).